 A pack of Deseo savoury aperitivo biscotti and a half bottle of white wine

-Anytime between 8am and 11am; later check-out can be arranged, if available.
-From April to October, check-in is from 3pm to 8pm; from November to March, check-in is from 2pm to 6pm.
+From April to October, check-in is from 3pm; from November to March, check-in is from 2pm.
 Later check-in can be arranged on request.
 Check-out is from 8am to 11am.

 Staff is almost always on hand to offer restaurant tips or pointers on art exhibitions and events that outsiders might miss.
 Riva Lofts has a partnership with local salons, and can arrange massages and hairdressing whenever you like.

 At the hotel

 Communal sitting room, LCD TV, library of books, free WiFi in lounge area and some other parts of the hotel.
 All suites have a flatscreen TV, Replica by Maison Margiela bath products and Aqua Flor fragrance; most suites have kitchenettes and free WiFi.